Defining Your Event

 - Choose a date and time that maximises the ability for your target audience to attend.

 - Research what other events are happening locally, regionally and nationally or are catering for the same audience, and plan accordingly.
-This could be a case of avoiding a time due to competing for attendees or choosing a time to leverage the presence of your audience in the region in connection with other events.
+This could be a case of avoiding a date due to competing for attendees or choosing a time to leverage the presence of your audience in the region in connection with other events.

 - Seasonality is a major consideration, both due to weather and other aspects of annual scheduling.
 Ensure your event’s timing aligns with natural cycles and audience preferences.